ilya-bc/blockchain-exchange-api/README.md

 1. You should have an account at [blockchain.com | exchange](https://exchange.blockchain.com/)

 1. Create API key [here](https://exchange.blockchain.com/settings/api) and store information.
+Note, you can have setup key with premissions `view` and `view & trade`.

 1. You should receive an email asking you to activate API key.